-As at 31 December 2018, the Bank had a total issued share capital of 101.000 ordinary shares of nominal value of $\in$ 1 each, at a total premium of $\in$ 49.900.000.
-There was no change in the authorised or issued share capital of the Bank during 2018.
+As at 31 December 2019, the Bank had a total issued share capital of 101.000 ordinary shares of nominal value of €1 each.
+There was no change in the authorised or issued share capital of the Bank during 2019.
 The share premium account is not available for distribution in the form of a dividend.

 The Bank is comfortably above regulatory capital ratio minima.
 Nevertheless, the Bank monitors its capital position on a regular basis taking into consideration its business model, macro-economic environment and regulatory environment.
-Common Equity Tier 1 minimum is set at 4.5% and Tier 1 ratio minimum at 6% with an additional capital conservation buffer of 1.25% (total capital requirement of 9.25%).
 Countercyclical buffer at reporting date is set to 0% as communicated by the Central Bank of Cyprus on a quarterly basis.
-Including SREP requirement, the Bank's minimum Total Capital Requirement is set at 15%.
+The Bank's minimum Total Capital Requirement is set at 15%.